tribixbite/awesome/README.md

 *   [hardillb/S3Share](https://github.com/hardillb/S3Share) - An Android app for sharing images and videos to an S3 Bucket
 *   [horizontalsystems/unstoppable-wallet-android](https://github.com/horizontalsystems/unstoppable-wallet-android) - A powerful non-custodial multi-wallet for Bitcoin, Ethereum, Binance Smart Chain, Avalanche, Solana and other blockchains.
 Non-custodial crypto and NFT storage, onchain decentralized exchange, institutional grade analytics for cryptcurrency and NFT markets, extensive privacy controls and human oriented design.
 Implemented on Kotlin.
 *   [patxibocos/google-photos-exporter](https://github.com/patxibocos/google-photos-exporter) - Get your Google Photos synced to Dropbox, OneDrive, Box or GitHub
-*   [saket/unfurl](https://github.com/saket/unfurl) - Generate link previews on Android, inspired by Slack.
+*   [saket/unfurl](https://github.com/saket/unfurl) - Generate rich previews of links, inspired by Slack.
 *   [accrescent/accrescent](https://github.com/accrescent/accrescent) - A novel Android app store focused on security, privacy, and usability
 *   [Kotlin/kmp-production-sample](https://github.com/Kotlin/kmp-production-sample) - This is an open-source, mobile, cross-platform application built with Kotlin Multiplatform Mobile.
 It's a simple RSS reader, and you can download it from the App Store and Google Play.
 It's been designed to demonstrate how KMM can be used in real production projects.
 *   [OpenArchive/Save-app-android](https://github.com/OpenArchive/Save-app-android) - This is the Save app for Android